yuvaldrori/documentation/external/heroku.md

 #### Restore From

-Copies the postgres database from another app into this applications database.
+Copies the PostgreSQL database from another app into this applications database.
 For example you are pushing to staging and want to run the migrations with production data.
 You can restore the production db into your staging application to have it accessible for your migrations.
-It will use the **pgbackups** add-on to do this.

 #### URL